Kibet-Cleo/MYDFIR-30-Day-SOC-Analyst-Challenge/README.md

 - Flee Server: Another example of a managed agent, potentially used for specific tasks or services.
 It also forwards its logs to Elastic & Kibana.
 - Ubuntu Server: Another managed agent, potentially serving as a web server or application server.
 It forwards logs for analysis and security monitoring.
 - OS Ticket Server: A system that handles the creation and tracking of tickets related to potential security incidents or technical issues detected by Elastic & Kibana.
-- Attacker Laptop: Represents an external attacker attempting to compromise the network.
+- Attacker Laptop: This represents an external attacker attempting to compromise the network.
 This laptop is running a Kali Linux distribution, a popular tool for penetration testing and security assessments.
 - C2 (Command & Control) Server: A server used by the attacker to manage and control compromised systems.
 This C2 server uses the 'Mythic' framework, a popular framework for building and managing C2 infrastructures.